 Today I have an excellent post for you on what to do post knee injury to help your knee recover.

-Movement Progressions, What are They?
+Movement Progressions for Post Surgery, What are They?

 And why you should know how to use them to help yourself or your clients recover after knee injuries.

 Before you finish this article, I want to share how vital movement progressions can be in recovering from post-surgery injuries and returning to competing sports or excelling at exercise.
 But first, I want to share why this information is so important.

 Before I get to that, here is a sneak peek into what I do:

 I first saw Rick speak about a year ago in Las Vegas.
 I liked where his head was regarding the exercise industry and decided to keep a close eye on his programs and information.
 It was a good thing I did because something rather lousy was about to happen to me.

 Like many fitness professionals whose goal is optimal performance, I like to cross-train in several sports.
 This keeps me on my feet (or so I thought) and makes me a more well-rounded coach.
 This time, however, I was mistaken